CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-1.md

 ### Break the Feature down to UserStories
 Create the following UserStories as child items of the Feature, select a person who is responsible for a story and assign all stories to the Iteration 1.
 If you need help, take a look at the [documentation](https://docs.microsoft.com/en-gb/azure/devops/boards/backlogs/define-features-epics?view=azure-devops#add-child-items).

+**Hint:** To create a hierarchical structure of workitems the view `Backlogs` for your College Team is the best one.

 1. Create a UserStory with the title: *"S1: As a developer I want to import the ADC's repository to my Azure DevOps Repo and clone the imported repository to my local machine"*.
 2. Create a UserStory with the title: *"S2: As a developer I want to change the title of the ADC's sample application"*.